Sam Schröder

 Sam Schröder (born 25 September 1999) is a Dutch wheelchair tennis player.
+He has career-high Quad Wheelchair singles and Doubles rankings of #1.

 Personal life

-Schröder has split hand/split foot syndrome (SHFM), a rare genetic disorder which has caused his hands and feet to develop abnormally.
+Schröder has split hand/split foot syndrome (SHFM), a rare genetic disorder that caused his hands and feet to develop abnormally.
+He has only one finger on each hand, and is missing his entire midfoot.
+Between the ages of one and 16, he had 30 surgeries to improve his condition.

 Wheelchair tennis career

 Schröder has a career-high Quad Wheelchair singles ranking of 1, achieved on 14 February 2022.
 He also has a career-high Quad Wheelchair doubles ranking of 1, achieved on 31 December 2021.
 Schröder won his first major title at the 2020 US Open, defeating Dylan Alcott in the final of the Quad Singles event.